Murder of Grzegorz Przemyk: Relationship with Popiełuszko murder

-Shortly after, in October 1984, a priest Jerzy Popiełuszko was murdered by Grzegorz Piotrowski, an officer of the SB Secret Service.
+Shortly after, in October 1984, priest Jerzy Popiełuszko was murdered by Grzegorz Piotrowski, an officer of the SB Secret Service.
 Mieczysław Rakowski made a note in his personal diary on that subject that the acquittal of the policemen "might have only encouraged Piotrowski and his friends".

-Repeated investigations and trial at The Institute of National Remembrance
+Repeated investigations and trial at the Institute of National Remembrance

 Przemyk's investigation was restarted in 1993 after the fall of communism with his father Leopold Przemyk as subsidiary prosecutor.
 The case against the policemen dragged on for years and in 2010, after a number of appeals, it was eventually remitted due to expiration, leaving Arkadiusz Denkiewicz as the only convict.
 Leopold Przemyk filed a case then with European Court of Human Rights, which in 2013 decided that none of the Poland's investigations in this case were intentionally delayed.
 In 1998, another investigation against Czesław Kiszczak was started by the Institute of National Remembrance for interfering with the original investigation from 1983.
 This prosecution collected a large amount of evidence, but the case was also eventually remitted in 2012 after years of legal battles.

+Legacy

-On 3 May 2008 Przemyk was posthumously awarded the Knight's Cross of the Order of Polonia Restituta, by the late President of Poland Lech Kaczyński.
+On 3 May 2008 Przemyk was posthumously awarded the Knight's Cross of the Order of Polonia Restituta, by the late President of Poland, Lech Kaczyński.

 The song "Over My Dead Body" from the 1984 album "Meltdown" from Christian recording artist Steve Taylor was dedicated to the memory of Grzegorz Przemyk.

+In 2018, Polish President Andrzej Duda laid a wreath at the memorial for Przemyk at the XVII Modrzewski High School, which Przemyk attended before his death.

+A film about Przemyk's death, Leave No Traces, was released on 21 September 2021.